JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 **Note:**
 The script assumes a specific project structure and file organization.
 It is expected that you are pointing to an EEZ projects ./src/ui folder.
 You may need to adapt the script for projects with different structures.
 This documentation provides a concise overview of the ui_import.py script.
 For detailed information and troubleshooting, refer to the script's source code.

+## 🛣️ Roadmap

+These are my up coming project goals:

+- __Support More Waveshare Boards__ - This should be relatively easy as the underlying code uses the esp_lcd code.
+- __Support For Squareline Studios__ - This should also be relatively easy as the files and folder structure are basically identical from both tools
+- __Easy Config Peripherals__ - I would like to set up a quick easy way to enable and init the peripherals as you need them with a quick define or simple config file
+- __More To Come__ - I am always thinking of ways to make this better and am open to contributions!

 ## 🤔 Frequently Asked Questions (FAQ)

 ### LVGL Header Issue